 Our questionnaire was distributed to otologists who are members of endoscopic ear surgery working groups and delegates attending international courses and conferences for endoscopic ear surgery.
 This, likely, led to the low representation of surgeons who perform TEES infrequently in our survey.
 We have therefore not necessarily fully captured the opinions of surgeons who have chosen not to practice TEES because of limitations in instrument design.
 Further, this may have affected our ability to discriminate between the different challenges faced among surgeons performing varying proportions of surgeries using TEES.

 Our questionnaire was developed by conducting a literature search and interviews of otologists in an attempt to identify all relevant instrument needs for TEES.
 Responses to the open-ended question seeking qualitative information for needs analysis raised similar issues to the challenges listed in the questionnaire.
 It could be argued that the content of these responses was influenced by content of the prior questions.
-However, few other needs were raised (such as suggestions for endoscope holder) so it is likely that the mixed methods design has addressed the important instrument needs in TEES
+However, few other needs were raised (such as suggestions for endoscope holder) so it is likely that the mixed methods design has addressed the important instrument needs in TEES.

 It is not possible to calculate the response rate for this survey as the denominator is not known.
 It is estimated that a few-hundred conference delegates were invited to take part but only a small proportion did so.
 At least one third of the IWGEES membership responded, though the exact proportion is not known as many responded to a prior invitation to participate at a conference.
 The questionnaire was designed to be very short and easy to complete in order to maximize the chance of cooperation from busy practitioners.
 Although the survey was distributed to an international audience it was only available in English so limiting our ability to canvas opinion from non-English speakers.